 Writing about the same topic from different angles, for different magazine outlets is an easy way to do increase productivity.
 You know the topic, you’ve done the research, you’ve taken the trip – why not make the most of it?

-Rewriting or reselling your original article (repeatedly) saves you time and increases your revenue well above the one-story-at-a-time approach.
-This technique requires some mental creativity, but once mastered becomes easier and earns you more income.
+Rewriting or reselling your original article saves you time and increases your revenue well above the one-and-done approach.
+This technique requires considerable creativity, but once mastered becomes easier and earns you significantly more income.

-It’s a well-known fact that it’s easier to keep working with the customers you have than to find new customers.
-So once you have established a working relationship with an editor, keep pitching that editor more story ideas for repeat business.
+Savvy freelancers know that it’s easier to keep working with the editors you have than to keep finding new ones.
+So, once you’ve established a working relationship with an editor, keep pitching that editor more story ideas for repeat business.

 Once you’ve proven yourself to an editor, you’ll find it easier to sell that editor subsequent story ideas.
-Repeat business trumps starting from scratch every time.
+Getting repeat business beats starting from scratch with new editors, every time.

-What does it take to prove yourself to and editor?
+What does it take to prove yourself to an editor?
 Deliver a well-written article that needs little or no editing, and deliver it before deadline.

-There’s another time-saving advantage of developing a strong working relationship with an editor.
-As an editor becomes comfortable with you and your work, you will usually be able to propose new story ideas with less detail.
+There’s another time-saving advantage to developing a strong working relationship with an editor.
+As an editor becomes comfortable with you and your work, you’ll usually be able to propose new story ideas with less detail.

-If you implement any – or all – of these ideas, you’ll find that you have more time on your hands.
-You'll increase productivity, and you’ll have more time to do the things you really want to do – write and travel.
+Implement any – or all – of these ideas, and you’ll find you increase productivity and have more time on your hands.
+You'll earn more money and you’ll have more time to do the things you really want to do – write and travel!

 Roy Stevenson is a professional travel writer and the author of www.PitchTravelWrite.com.
 Over the past ten years, he’s had more than 1000 articles published in 200 magazines, trade and specialty journals, in-flights, on-boards, blogs and websites and has traveled on assignment around the U.S. and to dozens of international destinations.